REDCapSync

 Getting Started!

-Getting started is as simple as 1.) setting your tokens, 2.) setting up a project, and 3.) running project$sync().
+Getting started is as simple as 1.) setting your token, 2.) setting up a project, and 3.) running project$sync().
 See Getting Started page for the basics!

 Minimum Requirements